afpineda/NuS-NimBLE-Serial/README.md

 ## Client-side terminal application

-You may need a generic terminal (PC or smartphone) application in order to communicate with your Arduino application.
+You may need a generic terminal (PC or smartphone) application in order to communicate with your Arduino application through BLE.
 Such a generic application must support the Nordic UART Service.
 There are several free alternatives (known to me):

 - Android:
   - [nRF connect for mobile](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp)